 Sources & selected reports:

-Die Presse from December 17, 2024, DNA test reveals: Lots of adulterated honey in Austria's supermarkets, link to the online article -> https://www.diepresse.com/19183912/dna-test-deckt-auf-viel-gepanschter-honig-in-oesterreichs-supermaerkten
+Die Presse, December 17, 2024, DNA test reveals: A lot of adulterated honey in Austria's supermarkets, link to the online article -> https://www.diepresse.com/19183912/dna-test-deckt-auf-viel-gepanschter-honig-in-oesterreichs-supermaerkten

-ORF. at Upper Austria from December 17, 2024, New directive against adulterated honey, link to the online article -> https://ooe.orf.at/stories/3285705/
+ORF.at Upper Austria from December 17, 2024, New directive against adulterated honey, link to the online article -> https://ooe.orf.at/stories/3285705/

 Greenpeace Austria from December 10, 2024, Greenpeace warns: Possibly large quantities of counterfeit honey on the Austrian market, link to the online article -> https://greenpeace.at/presse/greenpeace-warnt-moeglicherweise-grosse-mengen-gefaelschter-honig-auf-oesterreichischem-markt/